 Inspired by a True Story

 engages the reader in unraveling the Cosmic Dream, the courier

 of a universal message.
 This unusual journey folds Dreams and

 Science into a symbolic alphabet, a metaphorical glue that binds

 this wondrous tale, unearthing a new kind of Alchemy written in

+new hieroglyphics.
 A prismatic mosaic of genres joining

 science, spirituality and the paranormal, LAVENDER

 proves the value of the dream as an untapped reservoir of innate